carla-simulator/carla/Docs/python_api.md

         - `location` (_[carla.Location](#carla.Location)_) – Location to convert.
     - **Return:** _[carla.GeoLocation](#carla.GeoLocation)_
 - <a name="carla.Map.to_opendrive"></a>**<font color="#7fb800">to_opendrive</font>**(<font color="#00a6ed">**self**</font>)
-Returns the OpenDRIVE of the current map as string.
+Returns the map's OpenDRIVE as string.
     - **Return:** _str_
 - <a name="carla.Map.save_to_disk"></a>**<font color="#7fb800">save_to_disk</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**path**</font>)
-Save the OpenDRIVE of the current map to disk.
+Save the map's OpenDRIVE to disk.
     - **Parameters:**
         - `path` – Path where it will be saved.
 - <a name="carla.Map.__str__"></a>**<font color="#7fb800">\__str__</font>**(<font color="#00a6ed">**self**</font>)